ziap/ziap.github.io/content/blog/parallel-array/index.md

 There are also some other useful features that I haven't implemented:

-- **Slicing:** Creating subarray reference is very useful and makes the implementation of several algorithms extremely clean.
-However implementing this requires creating a fixed-size variant of the array which requires careful considerations.
+- **Slicing:** Creating subarray references is very useful and makes the implementation of several algorithms extremely clean.
+However, implementing this requires creating a fixed-size variant of the array, which requires careful consideration.
 - **Sorting:** Naturally, this data structure is not compatible with the native `Array.prototype.sort`, but this can be implemented using index sorting and in-place permutation.
-Also, for integer values we can use radix sort which may or may not be faster than the native JavaScript sorting algorithm.
-This is very interesting and I'll make sure to implement and benchmark in the future.
+Also, for integer values, we can use radix sort, which may or may not be faster than the native JavaScript sorting algorithm.
+This is very interesting, and I'll make sure to implement and perform benchmarks in the future.
-- **Arbitrary insert/remove:** I don't use this often, or at all, actually so I don't bother implementing it.
-If you need to use this feature consider alternative data representation (even linked lists).
+- **Arbitrary insert/remove:** I don't use this often, or at all, actually, so I don't bother implementing it.
+If you need to use this feature, consider alternative data representation (even linked lists).

 # Microbenchmarks